ianrossi/knife-dinimp/README.md

 Knife Dinner Impossible Plugin
 ============

 This is the beginning of my idea for a knife plugin that will help do some assessment and discovery work about a chef-repo with the goal of making it better.
-I would love some input on this, including if it’s just silly. knife dinimp compare
+I would love some input on this.

+# Usage

+## knife dinimp compare [COOKBOOK_DIR]

-This would compare the versions of all the cookbooks in the cookbooks directory with the lastest version available in the Chef Supermarket and give a report of which ones are old, up-to-date or no longer in the Supermaket.
-Would be cool if it could output the report to secret gist by default in addition to standard output.
+This compares the versions of all the cookbooks in the cookbooks directory passed to the command with the lastest version available in the Chef Supermarket.
+It gives a report of which ones are old, up-to-date or no longer in the Supermaket.
+I have plans to add a ```--gist``` option that would send the output to a secret gist.

-Here is what the output looks like with the current test code I have in place: (it's colorized in the terminal)
+Here is what the output looks like: (it's colorized in the terminal)

 ```
 (current) 7-zip, using: 1.0.2, latest: 1.0.2
 (old) ant, using: 1.0.0, latest: 1.0.2
 (old) apache2, using: 1.4.2, latest: 2.0.0